hhwhhw204/CDVAR/README.md

 ## :bookmark_tabs: Model and Data

-The optimal model from cross-validation, along with the training and evaluation data, is saved in [Google drive](https://drive.google.com/drive/folders/1pK3Eey6F1t6uTw9JdQeHsNqMtF1486aq?usp=sharing).
+The optimal model from cross-validation, along with the training and evaluation data, is saved in [Google Drive](https://drive.google.com/drive/folders/1pK3Eey6F1t6uTw9JdQeHsNqMtF1486aq?usp=sharing).
 Downloading these files is essential for reproducing our results.

-If the DNABERT2 model fails to load, please download it from [hugging_face](https://huggingface.co/zhihan1996/DNABERT-2-117M/tree/main).
+If the DNABERT2 model fails to load, please download it from [Huggingface](https://huggingface.co/zhihan1996/DNABERT-2-117M/tree/main) or [Google Drive](https://drive.google.com/drive/folders/1pK3Eey6F1t6uTw9JdQeHsNqMtF1486aq?usp=sharing).

 The folder structure is as follows: